-This should be printed in a filament that can withstand some heat like ABS.
-Avoid PLA, as it is likely to deform from the heat of the nozzles and possibly the heated bed as well.
-PETG is not recommended either: it will deform rather quickly (been there, done that).
 A translucent material has the advantage that it will pass through some of the light from the LED strip (although you may want to add an extra LED to compensate).

 Even though it is considerably larger than the stock fan duct, my ABS print of the v5 duct weighs exactly the same as the stock duct, so there should be no impact on print performance.